 – Assistance at the airport upon arrival

-– 12 nights accommodation on BED & BREAKFAST basis except for Kibbutz Lavi on HALF BOARD basis
+– 12 nights accommodation based on double occupancy on BED & BREAKFAST basis except for Kibbutz Lavi on HALF BOARD basis (B, D)

 – Entrance fees to the sites visited as per itinerary